Promoting on social media

 Start by creating a 3-4 part launch story alongside your feed post.
 We recommend an unedited video talking directly to the camera explaining why you're excited to teach on Til.
 Include a link to your class or profile, encouraging people to save your class and follow you on Til to get notified when you teach.

 Launch Story Inspiration: "A lot of you have been DM me asking for lessons or advice, and I can't answer everyone, so I'm excited to offer group guitar lessons and take your playing to the next level.
-It's impossible to become a great guitarist watching YouTube videos alone, so this is your chance to get all the benefits of a private teacher–from the comfort of your home, for Free!"
+It's impossible to become a great guitarist watching YouTube videos alone, so this is your chance to get all the benefits of a private teacher–from the comfort of your home!"

 YouTube